wellbyt3/audit-process/README.md

 This decision comes down to the protocol’s tests and how complex their deployment is:
 - If the delpoyment is simple, I'll create my own testing environment because it's great for understanding.
-- If the protocol's test use mocks that strip away complexity, I’ll usually spin up my own environment and replace mocks with forked contracts.
+- If the protocol's tests use mocks that strip away complexity, I’ll spin up my own environment and replace the mocks with forked contracts.
 [This unique Medium from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) could've been caught by just running a forked test.
-- If the deployment is very complex, it’s often not worth the time investment of setting up my own testing environment, so I'll use the protocols.
+- If the deployment is complex, it’s usually not worth setting up my own environment, so I’ll use the protocol’s.

 ## Part 3: Manual Review 🔎
 With a high-level system overview loaded up in the 🧠 , it's time to start the line by line manual review.